Hi, my name is Humzah Merchant.

 NASA Johnson Space Center (Jun 2022 - Aug 2022 and Jun 2023 - Aug 2023)

 I spent two summers at NASA Johnson Space Center through a program called the Summer Robotics Academy.
 The first summer I worked primarily on mechanical engineering tasks and the second summer I worked mostly on software related tasks.
-We also had a bomb squad inspired challenge my second summer - I was on the winning team.
-The challenge was focused on communications in a field in the middle of JSC, so I proposed we use my dad's T-Mobile wifi pack.
+We also had a bomb squad inspired challenge between the interns my second summer - I was on the winning team.